Kōyasan chōishi-michi

 Kōyasan chōishi-michi — view

 Kōyasan chōishi-michi.
-Photo via Wikimedia Commons.
+Photo: Reggaeman, CC BY-SA 3.0, via Wikimedia Commons.

 KII PENINSULA, JAPAN